We are going to spend New Year’s at a tented camp far out in the wild

 Round-trip transportation from Luleå

-Single room supplement 1200 SEK for the three nights at the hotel.
+Single room supplement 1200 SEK for the three nights at the guesthouse.
 Note that you may still have to share tent with another person.

 Winter clothing can be rented at 1800 SEK for the entire trip.